 The Forum Alternative would meet some of City's objectives for the Proposed Project.
 The Forum Alternative would meet the City's goals of becoming a regional sports and entertainment center (City Objective 1) and stimulating economic development (City Objective 2), however because this alternative would involve demolition of an existing entertainment venue, The Forum, in order to build a new sports and entertainment venue of similar size, it would not achieve these goals to the same extent as the Proposed Project.
 As explained above, The Forum site is currently developed with a large entertainment venue, and while there are surrounding surface parking lots that can be seen as underdeveloped, the Forum Alternative site is not underutilized to the same degree as the Project Site.
 Because City Objective 5 is to '[t]ransform vacant or underutilized land within the City into compatible land uses within aircraft noise contours generated by operations at LAX, in compliance with Federal Aviation Administration (FAA) grants to the City," Alternative 7 would not be as responsive to this objective as the Proposed Project.
-Finally, because the Forum Alternative would result in a new significant and unavoidable impact as a result of the demolition of the historic Forum building, it would be less responsive than the Proposed Project to City Objective 10, which calls for the project objectives to be achieved "in an expeditious and environmentally conscious manner."
+Finally, because the Forum Alternative would result in a new significant and unavoidable impact as a result of the demolition of the historic Forum building, it would be less responsive than the Proposed Project to City Objective 8, which calls for the project objectives to be achieved "in an expeditious and environmentally conscious manner."

 The Forum Alternative would meet most but not all of the project applicant's objectives for the project.
-The Forum Alternative site is privately owned and subject to a Development Agreement between the City and The Forum's owners.
-Because the Forum Alternative would first require feasibly acquiring the site, there is substantial uncertainty regarding the feasibility of site control and whether Alternative 7 would allow the applicant to begin hosting LA Clippers home games in the 2024-2025 season.
+Because the Forum Alternative would first require feasibly acquiring the site, it is uncertain if Alternative 7 would allow the applicant to begin hosting LA Clippers home games in the 2024-2025 season.
 For this reason, the Forum Alternative could be unable to meet project applicant Objective 1a.